VIVelev/git-101/17-exercise/README.md

-# git & GitHub Exercise
+# git & GitHub exercise

 The following practical exercise should give you some familiarity with using git.